CARTIN-WP2-4/kinova_test/README.md

 #### Robotics Library

 ### Run
-ADD EXAMPLE CODE TO TEST AND RUN
+ADD EXAMPLE CODE TO TEST IF INSTALLATION IS SUCCESSFULLY DONE.

 ## Contributing
 Contributions are always welcome.
 If you have any suggestions to improve the instructions written here, please follow the steps given below.
 If you do not have any definite changes to make and would like to comment or discuss about any particular content, please feel free to open an issue with the **enhancement** tag.